enzomar/pollicino/README.md

 Note that all sensors and servos (*category*) operate in a certain *sector* and they are identifed by a *type* and an *id*

 ### Sensor
+The sensors needs to transmit at regular time status of a given device.
+It is possible to set **polling_in_second**